captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## POPS:
-I shoulda been a wanderer....
-What, why you smiling for?
+I shoulda been a wanderer.…What, why you smiling for?

 ---

 ## CHURCH LADY:
-Because, Mr. Washington -- you are a wanderer.
+Because, Mr. Washington—you are a wanderer.

 ---